burger icon

 • Bill for proof of address (need it fresh, not from last year’s drawer, yeah?).

-• Card or e-wallet screenshot-gotta show you actually own what you're withdrawing to (learned that the long way around).
+• Card or e-wallet screenshot-gotta show you actually own what you’re withdrawing to.

 • Most common screw-ups: I messed up my first KYC-sent in a blurry bill and they bounced it.
 Done right, it’s easy.
 Just double-check the docs before uploading.
 Save yourself the migraine.

-For chunky withdrawals (over $10k), they might want to see a source-of-funds doc.
+For chunky withdrawals (over A$15,000), they generally want to see that source-of-funds doc.
 Belt and braces.
-If you handle KYC straight after signing up, your withdrawals hit lightning speed.
+If you handle KYC straight after signing up, your withdrawals hit better speeds.
 Duplicate accounts?
-Don't even think about it-auto ban, no second chances.
+Don’t even think about it-auto ban, no second chances.

 Life hack: Always keep copies of whatever you send.
 Trust me.
 I’ve chased lost bills twice already.